 In some cases, the repairs might be for free, depending on the extent of the damage.
 However, there may be a slight waiting period, but it's always handy to check!

 It's also worth bearing in mind that the cause of the fault will need to be taken into account.
 If a fin caused the rip, then you probably won't get a free repair.
-However, if the damage was caused by a manufacturers fault, you should be entitled to replacement or repair.

-A piece of neoprene will be needed for any broken areas which may need to be reinforced.
+- Extra neoprene: A piece of neoprene will be needed for any broken areas which may need to be reinforced.
 When purchasing a wetsuit, you will often find that a small piece is usually attached to the zip.
 This small section is often intended to protect the suit from any indents during transportation.
 However, it is a good idea to keep a hold of it in case of future repairs.

 Before repairing, the suit will need to be completely dry.
 This is essential as any applied glue will struggle to dry on a damp surface, elongating the process.
+Make sure to turn your wetsuit inside out while drying.

 Before applying the glue, it's always best to check the manufacturer's instructions.
 Although we offer a general guide below, applications may vary from one type of glue to another.